 3. How to Add the Finishing Touches

-So, we've got the beginnings of what we'd like to do here—but let's push it forward and do some more with it.
+So, we've got the beginnings of what we'd like to do here—but let's push it forward and do some more with this water text effect design.

 Personally, I'd like the text to be darker.
 We have a few options here.